hdShang/arxiv-daily/docs/cs-RO/2025-06-16/papers/250613933v1-tum-teleoperation-open-source-software-for-remote-driving-and-assist.md

 ---
 layout: default
-title: TUM Teleoperation: Open Source Software for Remote Driving and Assistance of Automated Vehicles
+title: "TUM Teleoperation: Open Source Software for Remote Driving and Assistance of Automated Vehicles"
 ---

 # TUM Teleoperation: Open Source Software for Remote Driving and Assistance of Automated Vehicles